rezamauliadi/slate/source/includes/callback/_agent-kyc-status-callback.md

 | `APPROVED`                       | `40` | KYC Approved                                    |
 | `REJECTED`                       | `50` | KYC Rejected                                    |

-Please make sure that you have set the **Agent KYC Verification** callback URL on the [Flip for Business dashboard](https://business.flip.id/settings/api-setting).
+Please make sure that you have set the **Agent KYC Verification** callback URL on the <a href="https://business.flip.id/developer/api-setting" target="_blank">Flip for Business dashboard</a>.

 <aside class="danger">
   <p>